HBO's Watchmen episode 8 finally explains what's going on

 What happened to Cal?

-There is still a bigger question with the Seventh Kavalry's plan: how did they came up with it?
+There's still a bigger question with the Seventh Kavalry's plan: How did they come up with it?
 Maybe this was another option Adrian came up with and shared with the US government?

 How is Adrian going to escape?

-Note: Update: 2:03 p.m.
-PT: Adds additional info.